Here's What To Eat (And What Not To) To Save The Environment

 As noted above, beef takes a close second to lamb as one of the worst foods for the environment.
-Generating 27kg of carbon dioxide equivalents for each kilogram eaten, it takes roughly 2,500 gallons of water to produce a pound of beef.
+Generating 27 kg of carbon dioxide equivalents for each kilogram eaten, it takes roughly 2,500 gallons of water to produce a pound of beef.
 Deforestation and high quantities of feed required to raise cattle are also factors that contribute to the negative environmental impacts of beef.

-Even though pork may not have as large of an environmental impact as its red meat counterpart, that doesn't mean the impact that it has isn't significant.
-Eating just a 4-oz. serving of pork, roughly about a size of a deck of cards, can be equivalent to the same carbon footprint of driving your car for three miles.
+Even though pork may not have as large of an environmental impact as its red meat counterpart, that doesn't mean the impact that it isn't significant.
+Eating just a 4-ounce serving of pork, roughly about a size of a deck of cards, can be equivalent to the same carbon footprint of driving your car for 3 miles.
 Considering many people eat red meat several times a week, combining this with the carbon footprint equivalent of beef and lamb being greater than 6.5 miles driven by car, the impact adds up very quickly.

 Although chicken may not have as large of a carbon footprint, chicken processing does require more energy and water than other meats.
 Within the realm of conventional egg production, the majority of the total cage layer houses in the United States is "high-rise," where poultry are arranged in layered, stacked cages.
 This style of house leads to poor air quality and higher emissions of ammonia, which has several harmful effects, including negative impacts on aquatic species and crops.
 Compared to plant-based protein sources such as lentils, chickens emit more than six times the carbon dioxide equivalents per kg.

-From an environmental standpoint, the trend is clear: eating fewer animal products and more plant-based foods is beneficial for the planet.
+From an environmental standpoint, the trend is clear: Eating fewer animal products and more plant-based foods is beneficial for the planet.
 Animal products generally use larger amounts of resources and energy than various other plant-based foods, plus produce higher carbon emissions.
 The good news is that when it comes to eating less meat and dairy and fewer eggs, it's not all-or-nothing.
 Small changes in your diet will make a big impact.
 For example, consider experimenting with Meatless Mondays, eating meat only on the weekends, or cooking or ordering meals with smaller meat portions; in other words, see what works best for you.

-And remember, no matter the degree of reduction or your strategy and motivation for cutting back on animal products, eating with an environmentally conscious mind is a simple yet powerful step in being able to support a healthy planet.
+And remember, no matter the degree of reduction or your strategy and motivation for cutting back on animal products, eating with an environmentally conscious mind is a simple yet powerful step toward being able to support a healthy planet.
 Each and every plant-based meal is one worth celebrating.